jofas/blog/content/001-cargo-publish-action.md

 A late adopter of the CD (continuous deployment) part of CI/CD, I learned that there is more to a release than meets the eye, even with seemingly simple deployments like a crate distributed via Cargo.
-A release always consists of more than just a single command.
+Creating a release always requires you to execute more than just a single command.
 There are simple things that need to be done, like tagging the release commit.
 But publishing a crate can also be embedded in a bigger and more complex release setup that consists of multiple deployments to different